syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Types.md

 ---
 layout: post
 title: Column Types | SfDataGrid | Xamarin.Android | Syncfusion
-description: What are all the different types of column and it's properties and customizations in a SfDataGrid.
+description: What are all the different types of column and it's properties and customizations in a Syncfusion Xamarin.Android SfDataGrid Control.
 platform: Xamarin.Android
 control: SfDataGrid
 documentation: UG
 ---

-# Column Types
+# Column Types in Xamarin.Android SfDataGrid

 The SfDataGrid contains two types of columns each with its own functionalities.
 You can use any column.